FNNDSC/cookiecutter-chrisapp/README.rst

 .. _Introduction to Docker: https://github.com/FNNDSC/cookiecutter-chrisapp/wiki/Introduction-to-Docker
 .. _Python virtual environment: https://github.com/FNNDSC/cookiecutter-chrisapp/wiki/Best-Practices#python-environments

 ChRIS apps are known as plugins.
 They can be thought of as data processing modules.
-Plugins are typically coded in Python.
-(The app doesn't have to be Python, but non-Python plugins must provide a Python wrapper/entrypoint), and can in most cases be simply described as processing input data and creating output results.
+Plugins are typically coded in Python. (the app doesn't have to be Python, but non-Python plugins must provide a Python wrapper/entrypoint).
+In most cases ChRIS apps be simply thought of as processing input data and creating output results.
+Importantly, ChRIS apps, since they often run in remote environments, have *NO GUI USER INTERFACES*.
+All information pertinent to the plugin execution is supplied via command line arguments and/or data in an ``inputDirectory``.

 ::